OwlH-net/NEWS/README.md

     - Suricata - manage individual configurations file
     - Open Rules - Suricata Rule syntax validation
     - Open Rules - Create a custom ruleset from a folder including all .rules files
+    - Master - Receive security events from nodes for a central extra analysis and correlation

 ## [0.13.0] - 2020-02-01